fclaerho/zed/README.md

 As for other "finished" projects, I decided to dig it out and store it on github for posterity ;-) I renamed a couple of files, removed some keybindings that were preventing it to start and surprisingly it's still working on my MacBook'11...
+By the way, as it's not indicated in the text below, to run this program, type `wish z.tcl`.
-Some menu titles are missing though, but except if asked otherwise I don't really plan to fix it.
+Some menu titles are missing, but except if asked otherwise I don't really plan to fix it.
 I edited a bit the readme to fix some english and convert it to markdown.

 * * *